zooloft/bootstrap-practice/README.md

     * Navbar with image
     * 4 image top cards with different color buttons (using bootstrap)
     * Appropriate breakpoints for cards for various sized screens
+    * Does not have to be a perfect recreation, just needs to satisfy the requirements above

 * **Helpful Links**
     * Cards: https://getbootstrap.com/docs/4.0/components/card/
     * Navbar: https://getbootstrap.com/docs/5.0/components/navbar/